How MassNotify works for positive test cases and close contacts

 If you receive an exposure notification from MassNotify, MassNotify will not notify anyone else that you were exposed to COVID-19.
 No one — not even the Massachusetts Department of Public Health — will know that you received an exposure notification.
 If you choose to call the MassNotify team (via the phone number provided in your exposure notification), you will have the option to give the MassNotify team your personal information so they can provide additional support and help you determine the best course of action, like when to get tested.
 Unless you choose to tell someone or let someone else look on your phone, no one else will ever know that you received an exposure notification.

 Will contact tracers know that I have been exposed to COVID-19?

 MassNotify will not tell the MA contact tracing team that you have been exposed to COVID-19.
-You can voluntarily choose to tell the contact tracers that you were exposed by calling the phone number listed in the exposure notification app.
+You can voluntarily choose to tell the contact tracers that you were exposed by calling the phone number listed in the exposure notification message.
 They will provide guidance and resources to help you stay safe.